 The primary bloodlines in today's UConn Morgan Herd are based upon horses initially obtained from the United States Morgan Breeding Farm in the 1930s.
 The Horse Unit currently breeds five to six mares each year to produce enough foals to support its teaching and research programs.

 UConn Morgans are shown and exhibited by our staff and students in many of the major Morgan Breed Shows, and have won many local, national and world championships.

 George C. White Building

-The George C. White building houses the Department of Animal Science and the famous UConn Dairy Bar.
-The building contains a "high tech" classroom, teaching laboratory, dairy processing laboratory, research laboratories, offices, conference rooms, computer studies room and library.
+The George C. White building houses the Department of Animal Science and the UConn Creamery.
+The building contains a "high tech" classroom, teaching laboratory, dairy processing laboratory, research laboratories, offices, conference rooms, and student library.
 It is used for undergraduate teaching, graduate and undergraduate research, faculty and staff offices and as a meeting place for student clubs in Animal Science.